Posted by OfficeTeam on Friday, June 30, 2017 - 08:00 | Follow me

 Ironically, perhaps, the best time to get honest employee feedback may be when somebody leaves your company.
 That’s where the exit interview comes into play.

-The exit interview provides an excellent opportunity for managers to gain key insights on multiple levels.
-In fact, in an OfficeTeam survey, 63 percent of the human resources managers said their company often acts on information gathered during exit interviews.
+The exit interview provides an excellent opportunity for supervisors to gain key insights and knowledge on multiple levels.
+What you learn during an interview may even reduce turnover among workers in the future.
+In fact, in an OfficeTeam survey, 63 percent of human resources managers said their company often acts on information gathered during exit interviews.

 Those actions include the following:

 - Updating job descriptions (29 percent)

 - Discussing feedback regarding management (24 percent)

 - Making changes to the work environment/corporate culture (22 percent)